-- NYIT will annually make available at least \$300,000 in funding and release time for the support of scholarship.
+NYIT will annually make available at least \$300,000 in funding and release time for the support of scholarship.
 Tenured, tenure-track faculty and AAUP full-time professional staff can apply to receive an institutional grant of these funds.
-The deadline for applications will be early in the fall semester and the total amount of funds available for application will be announced prior to this deadline. - Applications must include basic information requested by the Office of Academic Affairs as well as a two-page (double-spaced) proposal (plus any supporting material the applicant wishes to include), an up-to-date curriculum vitae, and a report on the results of the most recent previous such grant awarded to the applicant. - 10 Applications will be reviewed by a committee of at least five faculty members.
-This committee will 11 be appointed by the Provost, who will designate one of the committee members as committee 12 Chair.
-To the degree practicable, committee members will be active scholars or creative artists, 13 tenured, representative of the different scholarly/creative approaches at NYIT, and will have 14 themselves previously received an internal or external grant.
-To the degree practicable, at least two 15 committee members should be new each year, and at least two should be experienced committee 16 members.
-The committee will recommend how the funds available should be allocated among the 17 applicants, with the Provost making the final decision. - Additionally, the Provost and Vice President of Academic Affairs will provide at least 50 ELH of release time to the academic Deans, proportional to the amount of scholarship produced by each school the previous year.
+The deadline for applications will be early in the fall semester and the total amount of funds available for application will be announced prior to this deadline.

+Applications must include basic information requested by the Office of Academic Affairs as well as a two-page (double-spaced) proposal (plus any supporting material the applicant wishes to include), an up-to-date curriculum vitae (in a format appropriate to the discipline), and a report on the results of the most recent previous such grant awarded to the applicant.
+The form of the Application for STEM and the form of the application for the Humanities/Architecture shall also be appropriate to the discipline.
+Applications will be reviewed by a Committee of at least six (6) faculty members at least two (2) of whom shall be from non-STEM disciplines.
+Five members of this Committee will be appointed by the Provost, who will designate one of the Committee members as Committee Chair.
+The AAUP will designate the sixth member of the ISRC Committee To the degree practicable, committee members will be active scholars or creative artists, tenured, representative of the different scholarly/creative approaches at NYIT and will have themselves previously received an internal or external grant.
+To the degree practicable, at least two committee members should be new each year, and at least two should be experienced committee members.
+The committee will recommend how the funds available should be allocated among the applicants, with the Provost making the final decision.

+There shall be a Rubric created and used by the ISRC Committee which correlates the merit and the recommended funding of the applications (also referred to as proposals).
+The Rubric will be shared with the faculty.
+Additionally, the Provost and Vice President of Academic Affairs will provide at least 50 ELH of release time to the academic Deans, proportional to the amount of scholarship produced by each school the previous year.
 The Deans will award release time to tenured and tenure-track faculty members who are actively engaged in scholarship and need the additional time for their scholarship.
 At the end of each semester, the Dean will report to the Provost how these ELH were allocated.

-23 4.
-Curriculum Vitae
+4. Curriculum Vitae